ways to clean the kitchen easily

 If you are prone to allergies or have open shelving, you should include this step before getting into other cleanings.
 Otherwise, you will wipe down your countertops, get dust on them, and need to perform that task again.

-Start from the top shelving, including cabinet tops where dust collects if they do not reach the ceiling.
-While a hand duster can do the job, a long brush with extension makes this job easier.
-Don’t forget the tops of light fixtures, corners and anything that is generally out of reach.
+Start from the top shelving, including cabinet tops, where dust collects if it does not reach the ceiling.
+While a hand duster can do the job, a long brush with an extension makes this job easier.

 3. Spray and wipe down countertops

-This sounds pretty easy: wipe and spray down, but there are ways to make this easier.
-First, use an all-purpose cleaner (unless the surface requires a specific cleaner like granite) liberally over the countertop.
-Let the cleaner do all the work and then wipe down with a cloth.
+First, liberally apply an all-purpose cleaner to the countertop unless the surface requires a cleaner like granite.
+Let the cleaner do all the work, and then wipe down with a cloth.

 4. Cleaning your stove

-The best way to clean a stove depends on its type.
-If you have a glass range stovetop, use a non-abrasive cleaner, let it sit, and wipe it down with a microfiber towel.
 With an electric stove, remove the hotplates and clean with a strong cleaner and brillo pad.
 If you have a gas stove, wash the burners with detergent and water and scrub the stains with a toothbrush.

 5. Cleaning out the refrigerator

-While you can empty the refrigerator by eating everything in it, you should start with tossing the expired food first.
+While you can empty the refrigerator by eating everything in it, you should start by tossing the expired food first.
 Take any drawers or storage containers in the refrigerator and wash them with soapy water in the sink.
-Spray with an antibacterial cleaner and wipe down the shelves with a damp cloth.
-Keep a box of open baking soda to eliminate any foul odors.

 6. Wiping down vertical surfaces, including cabinets

-If you want to do a quick job, warm soapy water and a terry cloth or microfiber rag are sufficient.
-But if you want to make your kitchen look impressive for company coming over, special cleaners for cabinets are available.
+But special cabinet cleaners are available if you want to make your kitchen look impressive for the company coming over.
 Cleaners like Magic Cabinet and Wood Cleaner clean dirt and create a coating that is resistant to further soiling.

 7. Sweeping up or cleaning the floor

 After the dust, dirt and other particles have fallen from the tops of other surfaces, time to sweep or mop.
 When sweeping, start from the corners or areas furthest from the entrance.
-If your kitchen door leads outside, the dirt can be swept outside.
-If mopping, use a bucket and when disposing of dirty water, dump into a toilet rather than the kitchen sink.

 8. Take out the trash

-Because taking out the trash is an easy task to make things clean, people tend to do this first.
-However, this should be your final step if you want to take out all the debris out at once.
-Wipe down the trash bin with an antibacterial cleaner and paper towel and line your bin with a trash bag.
+Because taking out the trash is easy to do to make things clean, people tend to do this first.
+However, this should be your final step if you want to remove all the debris at once.

 Is there an easier or more efficient way to clean your kitchen?
 Is there a critical step missing from this process?
 Leave your kitchen cleaning tips below!